 Meals included: breakfast

-Accommodation included: no
+Accommodation included: none

 * The participant of the expedition to the Korowai people should be motivated, respect the culture of the Korowai and Asmat, be aware of the purpose of the trip and possible adjustments to plans depending on weather conditions, be in a good shape (physical conditions) and the ability to adapt in a strange environment and culture.